mitodl/ol-infrastructure/docs/runbooks/oncall.md

 ## OpenEdX Residential MITx

-### Task handler raised error: "OperationalError(1045, \"Access denied for user 'v-edxa-fmT0KbL5X'@'10.7.0.237' (using password: YES)\
+### Task handler raised error: "OperationalError(1045, "Access denied for user 'v-edxa-fmT0KbL5X'@'10.7.0.237' (using password: YES)

 _Diagnosis_

-If the oncall receives this page, instances cerdentials to access Vault and the secrets it contains have lapsed.
+If the oncall receives this page, instances credentials to access Vault and the secrets it contains have lapsed.

 _Mitigation_